short-loop/installation-guide/README.md

 ##### 3. Add the DNS for the ease of access for the public IP.
 (Optional)
 Suggested DNS name : `shortloop.company-name.com`
+It's recommended that shortloop is hosted on https, otherwise certain features (eg. copy to clipboard, SSO) might not work as expected.

 > NOTE : For the rest of the guide, we will assume that you have the DNS configured to access your instance.
 If not, just replace `shortloop.company-name.com` with the public IP of the instance.